grafana/grafana/docs/sources/variables/variable-value-tags.md

 # Enter variable value groups/tags (experimental feature)

 Value groups/tags are a feature you can use to organize variable options.
 If you have many options in the dropdown for a multi-value variable, then you can use this feature to group the values into selectable tags.

 {{< docs-imagebox img="/img/docs/v50/variable_dropdown_tags.png" max-width="300px" >}}

 This feature is off by default.
 Click **Enabled** to turn the feature on.

+To see an example, check out [Templating value groups](https://play.grafana.org/d/000000024/templating-value-groups?orgId=1).

 ## Tags query